Australian PM stubbornly clings to power, offers possible second leadership vote

 Morrison has been a Turnbull supporter, but has reportedly long held ambitions on the prime ministership.

 Whoever emerges as Australia’s next prime minister, they will become the country’s sixth prime minister in less than a decade.
-The political revolving door has angered and frustrated voters and the business sector.
+None of those, which includes two stints for Labor leader Kevin Rudd, have served a full term in office.

 “Australians will be rightly appalled by what they are witnessing in their parliament,” Turnbull told reporters in Canberra.